pritamdey/HierBOSSS/README.md

 ---

-## NEWS

-- This is the first official release of `HierBOSSS v1.0.0` on `GitHub`.
-- Explore HierBOSSS' ability in Bayesian scientific machine learning for discovering and learning various scientific symbolic expressions.
-- HierBOSSS has been applied for learning a suite of canonical Feynman equations and discovering important descriptors for single-atom catalysis.
-- Comparisons have been presented against state-of-the-art competing symbolic regression modules.

----

 ## Overview

 We develop a hierarchical Bayesian framework for symbolic regression that represents scientific laws as ensembles of tree-structured symbolic expressions endowed with a regularized tree prior.
 This coherent probabilistic formulation enables full posterior inference via an efficient Markov chain Monte Carlo algorithm, yielding a balance between predictive accuracy and structural parsimony.
 To guide symbolic model selection, we develop a marginal posterior–based criterion adhering to the Occam’s window principle.